oxyc/mac-playbook/README.md

 ### Things that still need to be done manually

 1. Remap Caps Lock to Escape (requires macOS Sierra 10.12.1+).
+1. Create 6 mission control desktops and bind `^1`, `^2`… as _Switch to Desktop_ shortcuts under _Keyboard preferences_.
+1. Configure _Language & Region_ preferences.
+1. Turn on FileVault under _Security & Privacy_ preferences.
+1. Allow `chunkwm`, `khd` and `iTerm.app` Accessibility control under _Security & Privacy_ preferences.
+1. Configure `Alfred.app` with `⌘P` as the hotkey and _Alfred dark_ as the theme.
+1. Remove `iTunes helper` from _Login items_ under _User & Groups_ preferences.
+1. Disable gesture to Zoom under _Accessibility_ preferences.
 1. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).

+### Research / todos

+1. Is there a default binding for input source?
+Possibly remap this using khd.
+1. Which default shortcut keys need to be disabled under _Keyboard preferences_?